Sulu Hornbill: Sounds and Habitat in the Philippine Forests

 The rarest black beauty of them all is the critically endangered Sulu #Hornbill 🦜🕊️😻 native to The #Philippines 🇵🇭.
 These intelligent birds deserve to bec protected, use your wallet and #Boycottpalmoil #Boycott4Wildlife 🌴🩸☠️🤢🔥🚫 @palmoildetect https://palmoildetectives.com/2024/02/11/sulu-hornbill-anthracoceros-montani/

-The Sulu hornbill — “tawsi” in the local language — is endemic to the Philippines, occurring only on islands in the Sulu Archipelago between Mindanao and Borneo.
+The Sulu hornbill — “tawsi” in the local language — is endemic to the Philippines, living only on islands in the Sulu Archipelago between Mindanao and Borneo.
 It is the sole member of the Bucerotidae family within its area and was described as widespread and abundant at the time of its discovery in 1880.
 Since then, the population has crashed.

 Today, the only viable breeding population of the Sulu hornbill known to exist is found on the small island of Tawi-Tawi, where a mere 100 square kilometers (close to 25,000 acres) of suitable forest remains, according to the IUCN.
 The total global population is estimated to be about 40 individuals.